Leeds Prison information

 Leeds prison was built in 1847 and has been the centre of public protection for the citizens of Leeds and West Yorkshire for over 150 years.
 We understand that we have an enormously challenging task in dealing with some of the most damaged people in society but we are committed to shaping our core business to meet the challenges outlined in the Government Green Paper ‘Breaking the Cycle: Effective Punishment, Rehabilitation and Sentencing of Offenders.

-In response to these challenges we have set out our work around 7 key outcomes which we believe we need to deliver to directly reduce the number of offenders who re-offend after release.
+In response to these challenges we have set out our work around 7 commitments which we believe we need to deliver to directly reduce the number of offenders who re-offend after release.

-- We aim to reduce reoffending by 10% for prisoners serving under 12 months.
+- To work with our Transforming Rehabilitation partners to reduce reoffending for prisoners serving less than 12 months.

-- We will be a prison for the local community, delivering effective community partnerships.
+- To be a prison for the local community, building and maintaining influential partnerships.

-- We will treat prisoners with decency and respect, encouraging them to take responsibility for their actions.
+- To treat prisoners with dignity and respect and encourage them to take responsibility for their actions.

 We believe that our primary function is to serve the courts of West Yorkshire and that we should focus our efforts on reducing reoffending rates of those offenders sentenced to less than 12 months and who will remain with us during their time in custody.
 We have been ‘Protecting the Public Since 1847’ and will build upon this rich heritage and experience by continuing to hold offenders securely and by working hard to ensure to prevent them returning in the future.

 Governor: Susan Kennedy